-Subsequent Measures: The SIC decided to freeze the balances of the identified accounts, placed an encumbrance on all properties owned by the suspect, requested from all money remittance companies not to perform any transaction for the suspect and forwarded the findings to the Lebanese General prosecutor.
+Subsequent Measures: The SIC decided to place an encumbrance on the real estate and vehicle, and also requested from all money remittance companies not to perform future transactions for the suspects.
+The findings were forwarded to the General Prosecutor for further investigation.